Skip to content

 Author: Chia Suan Chong

-Chia Suan Chong is a writer, communication skills trainer and a teacher trainer.
+Chia Suan Chong is a writer, communication skills trainer and teacher trainer.
 She is the author of Successful International Communication, where she presented her ADAPT model as a framework for dealing with intercultural conflict.
 Delivering both online and face-to-face training to teachers and learners around the globe, Chia specializes in interactive workshops that encourage reflection for more effective international communication and improved collaboration.
-Currently based in York, Chia was English Teaching Professional’s award-winning resident blogger between 2012 and 2019 and now has a regular feature ‘Not Only But Also’ in the bi-monthly ETp magazine.
-She has contributed extensively to Business English materials for the British Council Learn English website, is a regular ELT conference speaker and holds a DELTA and a Masters in Applied Linguistics and ELT.
-Chia is also a co-author for Voices, an integrated-skills program from National Geographic Learning for young adult and adult learners of English.
+Currently based in York, Chia was English Teaching Professional’s award-winning resident blogger between 2012 and 2019.
+Chia has contributed extensively to the British Council Learn English website and holds a DELTA and a Masters in Applied Linguistics and ELT.
+She is a co-author for National Geographic Learning’s integrated skills series VOICES, for young adult learners and adult learners of English.

 All about Mediation with Chia Suan Chong

-7 March 2022 Chia Suan Chong 21st Century Learners, Teaching Adults Leave a comment
+7 March 2022 Chia Suan Chong Teaching Adults Leave a comment

 As a follow-up to her recent webinar, Voices author Chia Suan Chong sat down to answer a variety of questions around mediation in the English language classroom from webinar attendees.
 For more mediation content, be sure to check out the full webinar recording here.
 1. Mediation can be approached in